 What are my new strengths and weaknesses?

 Take a look at the parts of your business that are working and those that need to be adjusted.
-Perhaps you need to diversify your products, offer your clients electronic bill payment, or invest further in an online presence.
+Perhaps you need to diversify your products, offer your clients digital bill payment, or invest further in an online presence.

 How are my competitors doing?

 There will be market gaps left by businesses that have closed down.
 You may decide your company can fill those gaps by itself, or there may be opportunities to partner with past competitors as you try to rebuild your businesses.

 What do my customers need?